One-Dimensional Polynomial Interpolation#

 yy_poly[:, i] = fx_interp(xx_test)

-The interpolants of increasing degrees looks like:
+The interpolants of increasing degrees are shown below:

 The convergence of the error is shown below: